Dharma: In the Epics

 The Hindu religion and philosophy, claims Daniel Ingalls, places major emphasis on individual practical morality.
 In the Sanskrit epics, this concern is omnipresent.
 In Hindu Epics, the good, morally upright, law-abiding king is referred to as "dharmaraja".

 Dharma is at the centre of all major events in the life of Dasharatha, Rama, Sita, and Lakshman in Ramayana.
-In the Ramayana, Dasharatha upholds his dharma by honoring a promise to Kaikeyi, resulting in his beloved son Rama's exile, even though it brings him immense personal suffering.
+In the Ramayana, Dasharatha upholds his dharma by honoring a promise to Kaikeyi, resulting in his son Rama's exile, even though it brings him immense personal suffering.

 In the Mahabharata, dharma is central, and it is presented through symbolism and metaphors.
-Near the end of the epic, Yama referred to as dharma in the text, is portrayed as taking the form of a dog to test the compassion of Yudhishthira, who is told he may not enter paradise with such an animal.
+Near the end of the epic, Yama, referred to as dharma in the text, is portrayed as taking the form of a dog to test the compassion of Yudhishthira, who is told he may not enter paradise with such an animal.
 Yudhishthira refuses to abandon his companion, for which he is then praised by dharma.
 The value and appeal of the Mahabharata, according to Ingalls, is not as much in its complex and rushed presentation of metaphysics in the 12th book.
 Indian metaphysics, he argues, is more eloquently presented in other Sanskrit scriptures.
 Instead, the appeal of Mahabharata, like Ramayana, lies in its presentation of a series of moral problems and life situations, where there are usually three answers: one answer is of Bhima, which represents brute force, an individual angle representing materialism, egoism, and self; the second answer is of Yudhishthira, which appeals to piety, deities, social virtue, and tradition; the third answer is of introspective Arjuna, which falls between the two extremes, and who, claims Ingalls, symbolically reveals the finest moral qualities of man.
 The Epics of Hinduism are a symbolic treatise about life, virtues, customs, morals, ethics, law, and other aspects of dharma.
 There is extensive discussion of dharma at the individual level in the Epics of Hinduism; for example, on free will versus destiny, when and why human beings believe in either, the strong and prosperous naturally uphold free will, while those facing grief or frustration naturally lean towards destiny.
 The Epics of Hinduism illustrate various aspects of dharma with metaphors.

 According to 4th-century Vatsyayana

-According to Klaus Klostermaier, 4th-century CE Hindu scholar Vātsyāyana explained dharma by contrasting it with adharma.
+According to Klaus Klostermaier, Vātsyāyana explained dharma by contrasting it with adharma.
 Vātsyāyana suggested that dharma is not merely in one's actions, but also in words one speaks or writes, and in thought.
 According to Vātsyāyana: